Your floor moves. And stays.

 The reality is that this frustration has a measurable cost.
 Not just annoyance — actual lost productivity, every day.

-Several hours a week, spent telling your AI the same things you told it yesterday.
+Several hours a week, every week, spent re-paying the context tax.
 That is not a workflow problem.
 That is a missing context engineering layer.

 What changes on Monday.